Main content

 About The Program

-The Arts and Social Justice Program at Emory University brings together artists and faculty to integrate creative expression into academic courses, using art as a tool to examine and address social inequities.
+The Arts and Social Justice Program at Emory College of Arts and Sciences brings together artists and faculty to integrate creative expression into academic courses, using art as a tool to examine and address social inequities.

 Through its fellowship component, Atlanta-based artists are paired with Emory faculty to co-teach classes, incorporating creative practices into the curriculum throughout the semester.
 The program also extends beyond the classroom, offering community programming that invites the broader public to engage in interactive arts activities focused on social justice initiatives in Atlanta.
-Participation in the program is open to all Emory students and faculty and all regional artists.
+Participation in the program is open to all Emory College students and faculty and all metro Atlanta area artists.

 History of The Program